 American Son is Demos-Brown’s 8th completed work and first show to make a Broadway debut.
 Other notable works include When the Sun Shone Brighter (2009), American Hero (formerly Fear Up Harsh) (2013), Stripped (2015), and Wrongful Death & Other Circus Acts (2018).

-American Son will be on stage at the St. Jacobs Country Playhouse in April 2023.
-More details to come!
+American Son will be on stage at the St. Jacobs Country Playhouse from April 5 until April 23.

 Key Terms and Themes